ufs-community/uwtools/docs/sections/user_guide/yaml/components/upp.rst

 run_dir:
 ^^^^^^^^

-The path to the UPP run directory.
+The path to the run directory.